KenKundert/quantiphy/doc/user.rst

    f    Format using fixed-point notation but do not show the units. g    Format using fixed-point or exponential notation, whichever is shorter,
         but do not show the units.
-   u    Only format the units.
+   u    Only include the units.
-   n    Only format the name.
+   n    Only include the name.
-   d    Only format the description.
+   d    Only include the description.
    ==== ========================================================================

 You can capitalize any of the format characters that output the value of the